rehive/docs-portal/content/platform/ledger/transactions.md

 ### Transaction transitions

 Sometimes, when building more complex flows using the Platform, it can be useful to access or manage the individual transaction transitions that occured on each transaction.
-The platform provides access to a transition log that can be utilized in these scenarios.
+The platform provides access to a transition resource that can be utilized in these scenarios.

 <aside class="notice">
 	Please take a look at the <a href="https://rehive-platform-admin.redoc.ly/tag/transaction-transitions" target="_blank">API reference</a> for further details on the transaction transition endpoints.